-Operating Revenues and Expenses One of the Agency's main functions is to borrow funds in the bond market and to use those funds to make home ownership loans.
+Operating Revenues and Expenses Historically, one of the Agency's main functions is to borrow funds in the bond market and to use those funds to make home ownership loans.
 The Agency has the authority to issue bonds to the investing public in order to create a flow of private capital.
 These funds are used to purchase mortgage loans for qualified housing sponsors and certain qualified individuals.
 A significant portion of operating income is derived from interest earned on mortgage loans less the interest expense of bonds outstanding.
-Additional operating income is earned from the administration of federal programs.
+Additional operating income is earned from the administration of federal programs and the sale of MBS associated with the HomeAd Program.

-Non-operating Revenues and Expenses State appropriations received, State grants received, and State tax credits from the State of North Carolina are classified in Non-operating Revenues (Expenses).
+Non-Operating Revenues and Expenses State appropriations received, State grants received, and State tax credits from the State of North Carolina are classified in Non-Operating Revenues (Expenses).
 The related expenses are classified as State program expense.

 General and administrative expense General and administrative expense is classified by the related program.
 To the extent allowed by the trust agreements and federal and state programs, transfers are made from the funds of the bond issue or the federal and state programs to the Agency to reimburse certain general and administrative expenses.
-In the event the Home Ownership Bond Programs or Federal and State Programs do not permit payment of general and administrative expenses, expenses are paid from Agency reserve funds.
-Certain indirect costs were allocated to Federal and State Programs based on an independently prepared cost allocation study.
+If the Home Ownership Bond Programs or Federal and State Programs do not permit payment of general and administrative expenses, expenses are paid from Agency reserve funds.
+Certain indirect costs are allocated to Federal and State Programs based on an independently prepared cost allocation plan.
 These costs are allocated based on certain parameters such as office square footage, number of approved positions, and number of transactions processed.

-Use of estimates The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period (e.g., loan loss reserve).
+Use of estimates The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets, and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period (e.g., loan loss reserve).
 Actual results could differ from those estimates.